 - Pension amount

-- Cash saved in bank, home or given for committee
+- Cash saved in the bank, home or given for committee

 - Property which you buy for investment purpose